kevin218/Eureka/docs/source/quickstart.rst

 Stage 5: Lightcurve Fitting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stage 5 takes all of the lightcurves produced by the previous stage and performs a variety of fitting routines to estimate specific system and planetary properties.
-For this quickstart, the fitting was performed using nested sampling
-as implemented by ``dynesty``, for a model assuming a transit of WASP-39b plus an aribitrary linear polynomial trend.
+For this quickstart, the fitting was performed using nested sampling as implemented by ``dynesty``, for a model assuming a transit of WASP-39b plus an aribitrary linear polynomial trend.

 As a reminder, the input initial guesses and priors for the model properties are contained within the Stage 5 ``.epf`` file.
 To facilitate this quickstart demo, input parameters applicable to WASP-39b have already been assigned.
 For your own reductions, you'll need to tailor this file to the system you are observing and the type of fit you want to perform.

 Additionally, nested sampling is not the only method of sampling the posterior distributions, and MCMC as implemented by ``emcee`` can also be used.
-Gaussian processes as implemented by ``george`` can also be included in the overall fitting routine.

 An example figure demonstrating the best fit model lightcurve alongside the data is shown below, and corner plot representations of the fit posteriors can be found under the ``figs`` directory.
 Once again, the actual model light curve data can be found in the ``*Table_Save_ch*.txt`` files.